mayaanne/foundations/week-1/git-github-fork-clone-challenge.md

 [Week 1 Home](README.md)

-# Git and GitHub Challenge
+# GitHub Fork & Clone Curriculum Challenge

 ### Learning Competencies
 By the end of this exploration, you should be able to:

 - Fork a repository
 - Clone a forked repository

 ## Summary
 You will use this deep dive exploration to create your own forked version of this repo.
 You will then clone a copy to your machine.
 This clone is where you will be working on for the rest of your learning exploration and assessments.